mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-intel-robotics-sdk.rst

 -------------------------------------

-To install |ros| Humble and the |lp_amr| on the Clearpath Robotics |jackal| robot, follow the instructions in the :doc:`../../../../gsg_robot/index` of the |lp_amr|.
+To install |ros| Humble and the |lp_amr| on the Clearpath Robotics Jackal robot, follow the instructions in the :doc:`../../../../gsg_robot/index` of the |lp_amr|.

 Since the Clearpath Robotics services will need an account with the